compoundingeffects/bigpictureschool/applied_science.md

 The relationship between pure and applied science creates a cyclical process:

-1. Pure science generates fundamental knowledge
+1. Pure science generates fundamental knowledge.
-2. Applied science uses this knowledge to create solutions
+2. Applied science uses this knowledge to create solutions.
-3. Practical applications reveal new questions and challenges
+3. Practical applications reveal new questions and challenges.
-4. These questions drive new pure scientific research
+4. These questions drive new pure scientific research.

 This cycle demonstrates how applied science not only uses scientific principles but also contributes to advancing scientific understanding through practical implementation and testing.